jannatjiaz/ChromothripsisPaperFigures/README.md

 - `/ChIPATAC/` contains scripts used to make figures in figure 4
 - `/rna/` contains scripts used to make figures in figure 5
+- `/TADs/` contains scripts used to make figures in figure 6